astoreyai/ai_scientist/tutorials/01_getting_started/README.md

    - "Moreover" → use simpler transitions
 ```

-**✓ Checkpoint**: The ai-check should flag the obviously AI-generated text.
+**Checkpoint**: The ai-check should flag the obviously AI-generated text.

 **Try with Human Text**: Create a file with natural writing and compare results.